 Best Lawyers® 2015 Construction Law "Lawyer of the Year" in Lansing

 Best Lawyers in America® 2007-2020 (Arbitration; Commercial Litigation; Construction Law; Mediation; Project Finance Law)

 Michigan Super Lawyers, Construction Litigation, 2013-2019

 Distinguished Volunteer Award presented by the Ingham County Bar Association, 2008

 Small Business Advocate Award presented by the Lansing Regional Chamber of Commerce, 2001

-Certificate of Appreciation presented by the Michigan Department of Transportation for Dedicated Service presented by Patrick M. Nowak, Director of the Michigan Department of Transportation, 1993-1995
+Certificate of Appreciation presented by the Michigan Department of Transportation for Dedicated Service, 1993-1995

 Member of the Environmental Financial Advisory Board to the United States Environmental Protection Agency, 1990-1995

 Appointment to the Michigan Public-Private Partnership Commission by Governor of the State of Michigan, 1992

 Award for Public Service by the Lansing Community Micro-Enterprise Fund